Current Students

 Moriah Gaynor (Masters of Public Administration, 2023)

-Moriah completed her Master's of Public Administration in 2023.
-Her thesis investigates how state-level restrictions in abortion policy affect maternal mortality.
+Moriah's thesis investigates how state-level restrictions in abortion policy affect maternal mortality.

 Sheridamae (Sheri) Gudez (MS in Criminal Justice & Criminology, 2023)